argilla-io/argilla/docs/_source/reference/telemetry.md

 We also report the usage of our tutorials by `tutorial_running`:

-* The number that the tutorial is used and its name.
+* The tutorial usage count and its name.

 For transparency, you can inspect the source code where this is performed [here](https://github.com/argilla-io/argilla/blob/main/src/argilla/utils/telemetry.py).